Android-Boot-Manager/Toolkit/README.md

 # Some pre-compiled tools needed for Android Boot Manager

-unpackbootimg by osm0sis
+unpackbootimg by osm0sis,
-dtc by obastani
+dtc by obastani, dtimgextract by s0be

 # Todo
-Add dome tool for extracting qcom dt.img
+Add arm64 version?